Learning to Optimally Stop Diffusion Processes, with Financial Applications: Conclusions

 We take option pricing as an application of the general theory in our experiments.
 There is a caveat in this: the expectation in the pricing formula is with respect to the risk-neutral probability under which data are {\it not observable}.
 While we can use simulation to test the learning efficiency of an RL algorithm, for real applications we need to take a formulation for option pricing that is under the physical measure due to the data-driven nature of RL.
 One example of such a formulation is the mean--variance hedging.

-There are many interesting problems to investigate along the lines of this paper, including convergence and regret analysis, choice of the temperature parameter, and more complex underlying processes to stop.
+There are many other interesting problems to investigate along the lines of this paper, including a more substantial convergence and regret analysis, choice of the temperature parameter, and more complex underlying processes to stop.